AdCombo/combojsonapi/README.rst

 Contributing
 ============
-If you want to contribute through code or documentation, the `Contributing guide is the best place to start`_.
+If you want to contribute to the code or documentation, the `Contributing guide is the best place to start`_.
 If you have questions, feel free to ask